 Throughout 20 years of operation, Surface Impression has produced many online exhibitions for our cultural sector clients.
-Since the onset of the COVID-19 crisis, we have enabled numerous organizations to ‘move’ exhibitions from the physical to the digital domain.
-This page presents a selection of recent examples of online exhibitions, from the pandemic and before.
+Since the onset of the COVID-19 crisis, even more organizations have embraced the move of exhibitions from the physical to the digital domain.
+This page presents a selection of recent examples of our work with online exhibitions:

 Shifting Environs, a 3D exhibition, was produced quickly in response to the first lockdown of the COVID-19 pandemic, when the envisaged gallery exhibition was unable to go ahead.
 The online gallery presents work submitted to an open exhibition run by Arts Etobicoke, a dynamic community arts organization in Toronto, Canada.
 The exhibition uses a 3D model to simulate the space of their gallery, and to replicate the hanging of the artwork that had been selected by the open exhibition’s judges.
 Alongside the 3D gallery, there is an online catalogue of the selected works, including video clips provided by the artists, which helps viewers to understand the people behind the art.
 “Curate your own exhibition” enables visitors to the site can see all submissions to the open exhibition, and make a new curatorial selection, which is then displayed on the website as their own gallery.